 Accommodation and food: Worldwide Friends volunteers will be staying in the WF house in Stodvarfjordur.
 The house is almost 500 m2 with several dormitories, big living room and another smaller one, two fully equipped kitchens, four showers and five toilets.
 Beds are provided; however, volunteers should bring their own warm sleeping bags or borrow one from WF if they don’t want to bring it.
 Wireless internet access is provided free of charge.

 Food is included for the duration of the workcamp, however, everyone is expected to do their fair share of the cooking and cleaning.
 Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes from home!

 Please keep in mind that usually we have around 20 to 25 international volunteers in the house at the same time

 Language: A basic knowledge of English is required for this workcamp.

-Flights arrive at Keflavik International Airport (KEF), just south of Reykjavik.
-WF Iceland will offer a minibus trip from Reykjavik to the East for a fair price (160 € for the round trip, which is almost 1,400 km in total).
-On the way to the camp we will drive through the south to the east of the island.
-After the camp we will drive through the north and west to Reykjavik, if the road conditions are favorable.
-This trip includes unique Icelandic sights such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, lava fields, hot-springs, rhyolite mountain ranges, steam-vents or even icebergs.
+Additional information: There is an extra participation fee of 450 euros for this workcamp.
+The fee includes the trip from Reykjavik to Stodvarfjordur and back again which is almost 1,400 km in total and takes 2 full days (the first day of the camp and the last one).
+On the way to the camp, we will drive through the south to the east of the island.
+After the camp, we will drive through the north and west to Reykjavik (if road conditions are favourable).
+This trip includes several stops where you will discover unique Icelandic sights, such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, lava fields, hot-springs, rhyolite mountain ranges, steam-vents or even icebergs.